-En español | The maximum taxable income for Social Security for 2019 is $132,900.
-If you make more than that from work, the excess won't be subject to the portion of FICA taxes that fund Social Security.
-(That's 6.2 percent of your gross wages if you have a job and 12.4 percent of net proceeds from self-employment.)
+En español | The maximum taxable income for Social Security for 2021 is $142,800.
+If you make more than that from work, the excess won't be subject to FICA, the Federal Insurance Contributions Act, under which 6.2 percent of gross pay is withheld from your paycheck to fund Social Security.

 Updated December 28, 2020

 Find the answers to the most common Social Security questions such as when to claim, how to maximize your retirement benefits and more.